-Victoria has worked on public inquiries, most recently as junior counsel to the Undercover Police Inquiry.
+Victoria has worked on public inquiries, most recently as junior counsel to the Undercover Policing Inquiry.

 Victoria enjoys dealing with issues of public and administrative law and has represented both individuals and public authorities in judicial review proceedings.
 Victoria has a deep knowledge of human rights principles and case law which she applies to all areas of her practice.
 She has been instructed by the Government of the United Kingdom in a number of cases before the European Court of Human Rights, including Al Khawaja and Tahery v United Kingdom 54 EHRR 23 and subsequent cases.

 Victoria is an experienced trial advocate.
 Her recent work has focused on offences of fraud, corruption and money laundering.
 She has prosecuted and defended companies accused of criminal offences, and provides strategic advice to corporate clients at all stages from investigation to trial.

-Victoria has prosecuted and defended in cases of money laundering and advises on all aspects of confiscation and asset forfeiture.
+Victoria has been instructed in cases of money laundering and advises on all aspects of confiscation and asset forfeiture.
 She appears in asset recovery proceedings at all stages from restraint to enforcement.
 Victoria’s publications in this area include: External Requests for Restraint Orders: King v Director of the Serious Fraud Office, Proceeds of Crime Review 3 (2009) (with David Perry QC) and Proceeds of Crime and the European Convention on Human Rights, Proceeds of Crime Review 4 (2010) (with David Perry QC).

 Victoria has worked with government officials across the common law world to revise the “Harare Scheme” for mutual legal assistance within the Commonwealth and been involved in training and developing prosecutors in these areas, particularly in Eastern and Southern Africa.
 Victoria contributed Part III (Mutual Legal Assistance) to the Extradition and Mutual Legal Assistance Handbook (Oxford University Press).